-School Function: Any school-sponsored event or activity, including but not limited to extracurricular and athletic events, meetings, conferences, or hearings.
+School Function: Any school-sponsored event or activity, including but not limited to extra- curricular and athletic events, meetings, conferences, or hearings.
 Ref.: Education Law §2801(1)

-School Personnel: all individuals, wherever assigned, who are employed by the District, or are under contract or assignment to the District, or who volunteer to assist the District in the operation of its programs and/or the delivery of its services.
+School PersonnelStaff: all individuals, wherever assigned to a school, who are employed by the District, or are under contract or assignment to the District, or who volunteer to assist the District in the operation of its programs and/or the delivery of its services.
 The term "District personnel" includes transportation personnel whether employed by the District or by a contractor.
 For purposes of this Code, "District personnel" and "school personnel" are synonymous.